 In societies emerging from violent conflict, victims, perpetrators and bystanders often live side by side, harbouring conflicting memories and experiences of violence.
 One of the most pressing questions concerns how the difficult past can be remembered without threatening the fragile peace of the present and future.
 This project investigates if and how commemoration impacts on the quality of peace, and aims to explain why commemoration may contribute to the making of a durable peace or the perpetuation of conflict.

-In-depth and comparative studies will be conducted of memory politics in four cases: Bosnia-Herzegovina, Cyprus, Rwanda and South Africa.
+In-depth and comparative studies are conducted of memory politics in five cases: Bosnia-Herzegovina, Cambodia, Cyprus, Rwanda, South Africa.
 In order to capture the shifting and conflictual politics of memory we develop an analytical framework around four conceptual entry points: narratives, agents, sites and events, that together constitute ‘mnemonic formations’.
 In each of the four selected case studies key topics of memory politics are identified and their associated mnemonic formations are analysed.

 Examples of such key contentious topics of memory politics are political imprisonment in the era of apartheid in South Africa, the war crime of rape in Rwanda and the Srebrenica genocide in Bosnia-Herzegovina.